A Divide-and-Conquer Strategy for Hard-Label Extraction of Deep Neural Networks via Side-Channel Attacks: Background

-\end{definition} This is the strongest attack possible as it leads to an exact copy of the targeted DNN.
-In this paper, we only consider fidelity-based model extraction.
-To evaluate the success of such extraction, we use a relaxed definition of functional equivalence: \begin{definition}[($\epsilon,\delta$)-functional equivalence \cite{Carlini2020CryptanalyticEO}] Two models $f_{\theta}$ and $g_{\gamma}$ are ($\epsilon,\delta$)-functionally equivalent on $\mathcal{X}$ if:
+The second adversarial goal consists of maximizing the similarity between the \corr{copied} and the original models in their predictions.
+The strongest form of this attack is \textit{functional equivalence}, which corresponds to obtaining an exact copy of the targeted DNN.
+In this paper, we focus exclusively on \textit{fidelity-based model extraction}.
+To evaluate the success of such extraction, we use \corr{the notion of ($\epsilon,\delta$)-functional equivalence}. \begin{definition}[($\epsilon,\delta$)-functional equivalence \cite{Carlini2020CryptanalyticEO}] Two models $f_{\theta}$ and $g_{\gamma}$ are ($\epsilon,\delta$)-functionally equivalent on $\mathcal{X}$ if:

 \end{definition}